Redcliffe State High School: Social issues

 The school plays an active role in promoting National Sorry Day, NAIDOC Week, Anzac Day, Remembrance Day, Harmony Week (for diversity), Respect Week (for inclusivity), a "Multicultural Showcase Event", White Ribbon Day (to campaign against domestic violence towards women), International Women's Day and Wear It Purple Day (to support the LGBT movement).

 The school does not offer any religious instruction classes.

 The school follows the National Curriculum for Drug and Alcohol Education.
 In a 2016 newspaper interview, the principal said, "Teachers use their discretion and professionalism when [substance abuse] issues arise."

+Indigenous education

+The school is a central hub for indigenous education.
+Some students have worked to achieve ATSIC Queensland's "Young, Black and Proud" awards.
+The school also runs the "Deadly Choices" program for junior and senior students.
+There is also an "Indigenous Pathways" program at the school.